pyvisa/pyvisa/docs/tutorial.rst

     >>> print(my_instrument)
     <GPIBInstrument('GPIB::14')>

-There many ``Resource`` subclasses representing the different types of resources, but you do not have to worry as the ``ResourceManager`` will provide you with the appropiate class.
+There many ``Resource`` subclasses representing the different types of resources, but you do not have to worry as the ``ResourceManager`` will provide you with the appropriate class.
 You can check the methods and attributes of each class in the :ref:`api_resources`

 Then, you query the device with the following message: ``'\*IDN?'``.
 Which is the standard GPIB message for "what are you?" or -- in some cases -- "what's on your display at the moment?". ``query`` is a short form for a ``write`` operation to send a message, followed by a ``read``.

 So::